digitalbazaar/bedrock-examples/angular-basic/README.md

 ### AngularJS Components

-In the AMD `define` function call at the top of the `main.js`, note that there is a reference to `./home-component`.
+In the AMD `import` function call at the top of the `index.js`, note that there is a reference to `./home-component`.
 This relative URL will be resolved to `components/home-component.js` on the server, which is a script containing the AMD module that defines the `exHome` AngularJS component.
 This component will be served from the `'/'` route.
 A separate AMD module defines each AngularJS component.
-There is another component loaded by `main.js` and defined in `./show-numbers-component`.
+There is another component loaded by `index.js` and defined in `./show-numbers-component`.

-The name of a component is found in the `register` function, `exHome` in this case.
+The name of a component is found in the `module.component` function, `exHome` in this case.
 Note that a prefix `ex` (for `example`) is prepended to the name of the component as a best practice.
 You should always include a prefix of at least two letters, that is based on the name of your project, to help prevent naming